daltonmatos/kk2-firmware/Readme.txt

 Remote tuning (for CPPM.
 S.Bus and Satellite)
 =============================================
 This feature allows you to adjust several parameters from your transmitter (even while flying).
-This requires potentiometers assigned to Aux2 and Aux3 on your transmitter.
-Use the Receiver Test (2nd) screen to make sure that the input range for Aux 2 and 3 goes from -100 to +100 with zero at center.
+This requires potentiometers assigned to AUX2 and AUX3 on your transmitter.
+Use the Receiver Test (2nd) screen to make sure that the input range for AUX2 and AUX3 goes from -100 to +100 with zero at center.
 You can adjust PI gains for aileron, elevator and rudder using this feature.
-If aileron and elevator is linked (see the 'Mode Settings' screen) you will be able to adjust P and I gains for both axes simultaneously.
+If aileron and elevator is linked (see the Mode Settings screen) you will be able to adjust P and I gains for both axes simultaneously.
 You can also adjust self-level P gain, ACC trim values and roll and pitch gains for camera gimbal remotely.

 This is the recommended procedure for aileron, elevator and rudder PI gain tuning:
-1. Center your potentiometers (Aux2 and Aux3).
+1. Center your potentiometers (AUX2 and AUX3).
 2. Go to the 'Remote Tuning' screen and select aileron, elevator or rudder tuning mode and a suitable input rate.
 3. You can now try adjusting your potentiometers to learn which one is for P and which one is for I gain, but remember to center them before leaving.
 You will also see how much the gain values will change based on your input rate selection.
 4. Return to the SAFE screen by pressing the BACK button twice.
 The status text will show the selected tuning mode.